There are a number of special initiatives that have been developed and implemented to keep the Armstrong community safe and prepared.

 Emergency Medical Responders (EMR)

 The Armstrong Police Department now has Emergency Medical Responders (EMR) on staff 24 hours a day/7 days a week.
-Officers Michael Tyler, Logan Woods, Tiffany Land, Keith Jeffries, and Kelly Wood have completed a comprehensive training course that certifies them as EMRs.
+Officers Michael Tyler, Logan Woods, Tiffany Land, and Keith Jeffries have completed a comprehensive training course that certifies them as EMRs.
 Lifesaving skills in the first responder course include recognizing unsafe scenarios and hazardous materials emergencies, protection from blood borne pathogens, controlling bleeding, applying splints, conducting a primary life-saving patient assessment, in-line spinal stabilization and transport, CPR, and calling for more advanced medical help.

 Enhanced Safety Inspections